What is VOD? Definition and Examples

 How do I watch VOD streaming?

-To watch VOD streaming, sign up for a service, log onto the platform, and browse available content.
+To watch VOD streaming, sign up for a service, log on to the platform, and browse available content.
 Then, select a video to stream instantly on your device with an internet connection.

 Blog author avatar